 You could always do a full-on spaghetti dinner for this.
 Don’t forget the garlic bread!

 salty – garlic knots and marina sauce, deviled eggs, tortilla chips and salsa sweet – Red Velvet cupcakes, Cherry Mash, chocolate covered cherries (I’m not a fan, but they just go so well with the vampire theme), strawberry cheesecake trifle (an idea I’m mulling over, I’ll do a post and link once I’ve worked out a recipe)

 This series is unique for a number of reasons.
 First, it takes one of the most famous fictional detectives in the world, Sherlock Holmes, and brings him into modern times.
 The drug addicted disagreeable genius solved his first case in Sir Arthur Conan Doyle’s A Study in Scarlet, written in 1886, but Sherlock’s producers have managed to translate this troubled character into a more than palatable, completely contemporary protagonist.

-Second, British born Benedict Cumberbatch portrays the flawed sleuth with just the right amount of animosity a complex role such as this would take, he’s not exactly likeable, but you’re definitely on his side.
-The storylines are quite true to their originals, for those Conan Doyle fans concerned about the authenticity, and the shows are well done in terms of filming, supporting cast, and dialog.
+Second, British born Benedict Cumberbatch portrays the flawed sleuth with just the right amount of animosity a complex role such as this would take, he’s not exactly likable, but you’re definitely on his side.
+The story lines are quite true to their originals, for those Conan Doyle fans concerned about the authenticity, and the shows are well done in terms of filming, supporting cast, and dialog.